Puppy Socialization: How to Socialize Your Puppy the Right Way

 Additionally, proper socialization includes exposure to environment.
 During the sensitive socialization period puppies and kittens should be exposed to different surfaces – carpeting, tile, grass, and concrete.
 Puppies should encounter things like car and pedestrian traffic, car rides, noises and anything else they may encounter during their lives.

-Using exposure to sounds for puppy socialization are just as important as things they can see.
-Noises such as lawn mowers, thunder and fireworks can be exposed by playing them at a low level through recordings.
+Exposure to sounds for puppy socialization is just as important for puppy socialization are just as important as things they can see.
+Noises such as lawn mowers, thunder and fireworks can be introduced by playing recordings at a low level.
 These exposures should be done in a positive way – praising the animal for being brave, and using treats or play as a reward for interacting with this strange new world.

 Socialization experiences should always be done so that not only is the puppy not displaying fear, but paired with something that makes the puppy happy.
-Giving the puppy treats or engaging in play when the puppy is out for a walk and sees a kid on a bicycle or when a motorcycle goes by can help the puppy’s outlook about these experiences to be happy rather than fearful.
+Giving the puppy treats or engaging in play when the puppy is out for a walk and sees a child riding a bicycle during a walk or when a motorcycle goes by, can help the puppy’s outlook about these experiences to be happy rather than fearful.
 And doing this for any new experience, even if the puppy isn’t displaying fear, can head off any future problems that may crop up.
 Sometimes things aren’t initially worrisome and then the experience is internalized and becomes a problem with repeated interaction.

 Since dogs will almost always have to interact with other dogs – whether it’s seeing another dog on a walk in the neighborhood, in an obedience class or a trip to the dog park, a huge effort should be taken to socialize your puppy to other dogs.